Sixteenth Street Heights: Fourteenth Street Terrace

 The area to the north of Saul's Addition was subdivided as Fourteenth Street Terrace.
 While similar to Saul's Addition, the deeds did not prohibit semi-detached houses, and many duplexes can be seen on the 1300 blocks of Gallatin, Hamilton, and Ingraham Streets.

 Politics

 Sixteenth Street Heights is represented as part of Ward 4 on the Council of the District of Columbia.
 Muriel Bowser served as councilperson before she became the city's mayor in 2015.
 Janeese Lewis George is the current Ward 4 councilperson.
-Most of Sixteenth Street Heights lies within Advisory Neighborhood Commission 4C.
+Most of Sixteenth Street Heights lies within Advisory Neighborhood Commission 4E.

-Three neighborhood organizations serve 16th Street Heights: the 16th Street Heights Civic Association; the 16th Street Neighborhood Association; and the Carter Barron East Neighborhood Association, whose boundaries are Decatur Street to the south, Longfellow Street to the north and 13th Street to the east.
+Three neighborhood organizations serve 16th Street Heights: the 16th Street Heights Civic Associations with boundaries of Military Road to the North, Rock Creek Park to the West, Colorado Ave to the South and parts of Colorado and 13th St to the East; the 16th Street Neighborhood Association; and the Carter Barron East Neighborhood Association, whose boundaries are Decatur Street to the south, Longfellow Street to the north and 13th Street to the east.
 The community is also served by the Friends Of The 16th Street Heights Parks.

 Former Chancellor of District of Columbia Public Schools Michelle Rhee used to live in the neighborhood.